ceilfors/notes/notes/How_might_we_use_our_limited_working_memory_capacity_more_effectively.md

 ## Backlinks
 * [[Chunking should be borrowed from experts]]
 	* [[How might we use our limited working memory capacity more effectively?]]
-One of the ways to improve our working memory capacity is by [[chunking]].
+One of the ways to improve our working memory capacity is by [[Chunking]].

 <!-- #connection -->